How realpolitik blew away Sanders on Super Tuesday

-Joe Biden seems to be on a roll to win the Democratic Party nomination for this year’s election after his massive win on Super Tuesday.
-The former Vice-President started the campaign a distant fourth with the Vermont Senator Bernie Sanders enjoying a clear lead.
+Joe Biden seems to be on a roll as he chases the Democratic Party nomination for this year’s US presidential election, and his massive win on Super Tuesday has remarkably improved his chances.
+The former vice-president started the campaign a distant fourth with the Vermont Senator Bernie Sanders enjoying a clear lead.

 On Tuesday, Biden won in traditional African American strongholds such as Alabama and Virginia.
 He also bagged in Texas and dealt Sanders a big blow in such liberal electorates as Massachusetts, Minnesota and Maine — electorates thought to be an easy win for Sanders.

-Now, with former New York City Mayor Mike Bloomberg, Senator Amy Klobuchar and former Mayor Pete Buttigieg all dropping out and uniting in endorsing Biden’s candidacy, the former Vice-President seems to have secured the majority centrist members of the party.
+Now, with former New York City mayor Mike Bloomberg, Senator Amy Klobuchar and former South Bend mayor Pete Buttigieg all dropping out and united in endorsing Biden’s candidacy, the former vice-president seems to have secured the support of the majority centrist members of the party.

 So, what happened?
 Sanders’ nomination didn’t get much serious attention at the beginning.
 He ran for the nomination four years ago and lost to Hillary Clinton.
 It was sort of a déjà vu.
 He would run but ultimately lose to the more centrist, establishment-friendly players like Clinton.
 But as his campaign gathered momentum and as he started dominating the debates, things started to get serious.